PLOS/allofplos/README.rst

 corpus for further analysis.
 Use this program to download all PLOS XML article files instead of doing web scraping.

+**NOTE**: This software is not stable, we consider it beta state and will be in this stage until version 1.0.

 Installation instructions
 -------------------------